-I Enter terminal mode (see page 10).
+- I Enter terminal mode (see page 10).

 - 2 Choose option 3 configure sc.

 - 3 Choose the required option:

 - 4 use ctrl key as shortcut prefix, or

 - 5 use alt key as shortcut prefix.

-The chosen hotkey (short cut prefix) will be confirmed within the on screen text editor.
+The chosen hotkey (short cut prefix) will be confirmed within the on screen text editor and the menu will return to the previous level.

-- 4 Choose option 8 to go up one menu level.
-Then: - To return to the top menu level, choose option 8 again. - Once you are finished with terminal mode, don't forget to log out completely by choosing option 9 from the top level menu.
+- 4 Then: - To return to the top menu level, choose option 8. - Once you are finished with terminal mode, don't forget to log out completely by choosing option 9 from the top level menu.